markchron/jenkins-cmake/Readme.md

 # Jenkins

 ## Jenkins + CMake plugin
-* Install plugin: Dashboard -> Manage Jenkins -> Under 'SYstem Configuration' -> Manage Plugins -> Search 'CMake' from the aviable plugins, then install it.
+* Install plugin: Dashboard -> Manage Jenkins -> Under 'SYstem Configuration' -> Manage Plugins -> From the aviable plugins, search
+'CMake'| 'xUnit' .
+Select them, and 'Install without restart'.

 * Create a 'New Item' that has name 'cmake-demo'  with 'FreeStyle'
 * Source code management: